cdot/Squirrel/README.md

 you use on a regular basis (and change where it is stored) as you will otherwise leave traceable usage patterns (e.g. by updating the same image frequently).

-Run Squirrel by loading the HTML file that corresponds to your cloud provider (e.g. dropbox.html).
+Run Squirrel by loading the HTML file that corresponds to your cloud provider.
+If you are running from the built version on github, then https://cdn.rawgit.com/cdot/Squirrel/master/drive.html for the Google Drive build, and https://cdn.rawgit.com/cdot/Squirrel/master/dropbox.html for the Dropbox version.

 You will be prompted for the encryption password you want to use.
-Once in, you will be asked for the image you want to use, and the store path in the cloud.
+The first time you run you will be asked for the image you want to use, and the store path in the cloud.

 You are then presented with a simple interface where you can create keys (and keys within keys), and add data associated with those keys.
 Double-click